 About Sarah Miller Caldicott

 based on Thomas Edison’s Five Competencies of Innovation™ and his Four Phases of True Collaboration™, delivering strategies that apply Edison's brilliance in the digital era.
-She was named a Top 40 Innovation Blogger for 2012 by the InnovationExcellence.com community, a distinction Sarah also achieved in 2011.
+She was named a Top 40 Innovation Blogger for 2012 by the InnovationExcellence.com community, and a Top 50 Innovation Twitter Sharer in 2013.